Nagum0/misc-study/kubernetes/kubernetes_notes.md

     app: nginx
 ```

-### SERVICE PORTS
+### SERVICE CONFIG

-- Services redirect external connections to one of their associated PODs
+- Services redirect connections to one of their associated PODs
 ``` yaml
 # Service config
 ports: